raulfdm/codeowners-flow/packages/cli/README.md

-# codeowners-flow
+# @codeowners-flow/cli

 ## About

-`codeowners-flow` lets you manage your `CODEOWNERS` file programmatically.
+`@codeowners-flow/cli` lets you manage your `CODEOWNERS` file programmatically.

-Instead of directly creating and maintaining the `CODEOWNERS` markup file, with `codeowners-flow` you can define your code owners rules in JavaScript.
+Instead of directly creating and maintaining the `CODEOWNERS` markup file, with `@codeowners-flow/cli` you can define your code owners rules in JavaScript, and based on that, generate the `CODEOWNERS` file for you.

-To understand the motivations behind this project, refer to the [root repository README](../../README.md).

 > **Note**
 > To learn more about CODEOWNERS, please refer to the [Github official documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

+To understand the motivations behind this project, refer to the [root repository README](https://github.com/raulfdm/codeowners-manager/blob/main/README.md).

 ## Getting started